dergigi/dergigi.github.io/collections/bitcoin/_posts/2026-05-20-careful-icarus.md

 dog on a walk.

 Do you get it now?
-Do you finally understand why associating on-chain activity with (nostr) identites is problematic?
+Do you finally understand why associating on-chain activity with (nostr) identities is problematic?
 Do you understand why all of the above isn't an issue when using Lightning?

-TODO: insert crazy pills gif https://giphy.com/gifs/trump-president-donald-CKrlUi30dn44w
+{% include image.html name="crazy-pills.gif" %}

 The fact that multiple nostr developers don't seem to get this point had me question my sanity.
 It also made me question said developers intentions (as well